 With the adoption of this pipeline, the field of high-throughput sequencing, particularly within ribosome profiling, can continue to standardize the processing protocol for sequencing data and eliminate some of the variability that comes from using a variety of software packages for various steps during read processing.
-XPRESSpipe will act as a flexible pipeline that will be updated with the best performing packages as future tools are created and benchmarks performed.
-Additionally, various toolsmissing from the ribosome profiling and RNA-seq communities have been added as part of this pipeline.
+Additionally, XPRESSpipe consolidates various tools used by the ribosome profiling and RNA-seq communities.
 With these tools, such as the GTF modification sub-module, genome reference formatting and curation is automated and accessible to the public.
 Further, by using this pipeline on publicly available data, we highlight XPRESSpipe’s utility in being able to re-process publicly available data or personal data to uncover novel biological patterns quickly.
-Adoption of this tool will aid the average scientist is quickly accessing their data, using the highest-quality methods.
+Adoption of this tool will aid scientists with quickly accessing their data.

 Materials and Methods